 - 1. Throughout your studies, you are expected to submit all assessments by the deadlines given to you.
 However, we know that on occasion you may have unforeseen and unpreventable circumstances that make it impossible to meet these deadlines.
 In these instances, it may be possible to apply for an extension to your submission deadline.
 The Extensions Policy and Guidance is available on our Extensions webpages. - 2.
 Please note that only coursework assessments are eligible for extensions and extensions are therefore not possible for other types of assessment.
-Some written assessments are also exempt from extension; please consult your student handbook for information on which written assessments are exempt. - 3.
-Extension requests should be submitted in advance of the submission deadline via the extensions system, accessed through Campus Connect.
+Some written assessments are also exempt from extension; please consult your student handbook for information on which written assessments are exempt.

+- 3. Extension requests should be submitted in advance of the submission deadline via the extensions system, accessed through Campus Connect.
 In the unlikely event that a student is unable to access the extensions system, students should contact Student Administration (E-mail: extensions@rhul.ac.uk) for further guidance. - 4.
-Applications for an extension will only be considered for a short-term unforeseeable or unpreventable situation and for a maximum of 5 working days. - 5.
-If you are struggling to meet all your deadlines across your degree course, please speak to your personal tutor or your School office for advice on the support available to you.
+Applications for an extension are limited to a maximum of 4 per academic year 2 x two working days and 2 x five working days - 5.
+If you are struggling to meet all your deadlines across your degree course, please speak to your personal tutor or your school office for advice on the support available to you.